M-FahadAli/Ethical-Penetration-Testing-Project/README.md

 <img src="https://img.hotimg.com/Screenshot-2024-02-21-205523.png" alt="Screenshot-2024-02-21-205523.png" border="0" />
 <br />
 <br />
 In the Metasploit console (`msfconsole`), enter the `search` command followed by the version number obtained from the Nmap scan results.
-This will filter the available modules to find any exploits targeting the specific version of the service or software identified on the target machine. <br/>
+This will filter the available modules to find any exploits targeting the specific version of the service or software identified on the target machine: <br/>
 <img src="https://img.hotimg.com/Screenshot-2024-02-21-2154166baa727eca76e97e.png" alt="Screenshot-2024-02-21-2154166baa727eca76e97e.png" border="0" />
 <br />
 <br />
 After identifying the appropriate exploit module from the search results, utilize the `use` command followed by the corresponding module number to select the desired vulnerability.
-If the desired module is listed as the first result, you can simply use `use 0` to select it. <br/>
+If the desired module is listed as the first result, you can simply use `use 0` to select it: <br/>
 <img src="https://img.hotimg.com/Screenshot-2024-02-21-210041.png" alt="Screenshot-2024-02-21-210041.png" border="0" />
 <br />
 <br />